Welcome to the Association of Ancient Historians

 Fortunatae, Revista Canaria de Filología, Cultura y Humanidades Clásicas invites submissions of articles and reviews (in English).
 Its scope is ample, focusing on diverse literary manifestations, new perspectives, subjects and theories originated in the field of classical studies and its continuity in the Middle Ages and Renaissance.

-The Journal of Ancient History aims to provide a forum for scholarship covering all aspects of ancient history and culture from the Archaic eriod to Late Antiquity The journal publishes peer-reviewed articles concerning the history and historiography (ancient and modern) of the ancient Mediterranean world and of neighboring civilizations in their relations with it.
+The Journal of Ancient History aims to provide a forum for scholarship covering all aspects of ancient history and culture from the Archaic period to Late Antiquity The journal publishes peer-reviewed articles concerning the history and historiography (ancient and modern) of the ancient Mediterranean world and of neighboring civilizations in their relations with it.
 The journal is open to submissions in disciplines closely related to ancient history, including epigraphy, numismatics, religion and law.

 The Journal of Ancient Near Eastern History is an international, double-blind peer reviewed journal that seeks to encourage and stimulate the study of the history of the ancient Near East, which is broadly defined to include areas from Iran to the western Anatolian coast and the Black Sea to Southern Arabia from its prehistoric foundations to the Late Antique period.
 The journal is also interested in interactions with other regions and cultures, such as Ancient Egypt, the Mediterranean World, the Indian Ocean and Central Asia.
 Articles may focus on any aspect of history (political, social, economic, cultural, intellectual, etc.) and of modern historiography.
 The journal seeks to integrate the study of the ancient Near East firmly in the historical discipline in general and encourages its authors to take into account current methodological debates and approaches.